Back to Board of Directors

 Earlier in her career, Jennifer served in the Peace Corps, was founding executive director of Global Partnerships, an organization that pioneered microfinance work in Central America.
 She also chaired the award-winning Seattle Housing Authority through redevelopment of three public housing projects into new mixed income communities, was owner of two urban planning and development companies, was Vice President of Operations for the 1990 Goodwill Games and a director of Harbor Properties, a private company.
 Jennifer currently serves as Chair of the Board of Trustees of Chatham University in Pittsburgh, where she has served since 2011.

 Jennifer holds a BA in Political Science from Chatham College and an MA in Urban Studies from Loyola University of Chicago.
-She lives in Seattle, Washington with her husband John Winton.
+She lives in Seattle, Washington.